6 Ways to Save Money by Organizing Your Pantry

 What if I told you that you could save money by organizing your pantry?

-And food can accumulate, particularly following the COVID pandemic.
-It was eerie when I first ventured to a grocery store in April 2020 and found empty shelves.
-We are a generation that has learned worldwide that when food is scarce, storing extra can be helpful.
+And food can accumulate.
+Following the COVID-19 pandemic, we are a generation that has learned worldwide that when food is scarce, storing extra can be helpful.

 But that can also lead to simply having too much.

-Using up what you have can help save money and will also help eliminate food waste, which has become a significant issue in America.
+On the other hand, using up what you have no only can help save money but also help eliminate food waste.

 According to Recycle Track Systems (RTS), food takes up more space in U.S. landfills than anything else.
 Expired dairy products, produce bought with good intentions, and dry goods past their expiration dates tally up to 80 billion tons of food sent to landfills every year.

 Pantry goods are by definition “shelf stable” meaning they can last a long time.
-In addition, those items are generally cheaper than perishables.
+In addition, they are generally cheaper than perishables.
 So stocking up your pantry and knowing what you have literally helps save money.

 Whether you have a lot of space or a little, keeping it organized can help you save money and also provides an opportunity to help the environment and be sustainable too.